CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/getting-started-discover-assess.md

 ## Getting started with the lab

-Welcome to your Discover And Assess On-premises Windows & SQL Servers Workshop!
  We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment